nathanjhood/UBento/README.md

     wsl -d UBento
-    # The docker Ubuntu Minimal image we pulled earlier will now launch in the terminal...
+    # The docker Ubuntu Minimal image we pulled earlier - now named 'UBento' - will now launch in the terminal...

 ## [POST-INSTALL]